kelly-y/BPTree/README.md

 ### Introduction
 This is a Python program implementing simple B+ Tree. <br>
+When the program starts, there are 8 selections for user to choose. <br>
+Type in the selection, and the corresponding function will be implemented. <br>
+Each selection and its function are shown below. <br>

-This B+ Tree support 8 functions:
+This B+ Tree program supports 8 functions:
 1. Initialize: Create and initialize a new empty tree. (order should be specified)
 2. Attach: Create a tree with specified tree shape.
 3. Bulkload: Insert a bulk of numbers ascendingly.